Point Cook - South

 Point Cook - South is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Point Cook-South has a culturally diverse population, with 62.3% speaking a language other than English at home and 60.8% born overseas.
-Christianity is the predominant religion in Point Cook-South, comprising 29.9%.
-Hinduism is significantly overrepresented compared to Greater Melbourne's average, making up 26.9%.
+Point Cook-South, as per the Australian Bureau of Statistics Census Data from 2016, has a high level of cultural diversity with 62.3% of its population speaking a language other than English at home and 60.8% born overseas.
+Christianity is the predominant religion in Point Cook-South, accounting for 29.9% of people.
+However, Hinduism is notably overrepresented, comprising 26.9% of the population compared to the Greater Melbourne average of 4.4%.

 Frequently Asked Questions - Diversity